naturalis/evobio2/README.md

 Instructions for setting up your computer for Evolutionary Biology 2 course of UL

 ## Disclaimer
-Please note that while the software and provided links in this instruction have been tested and shown to work as intended, we cannot assume any responsibility for any issues that may arise during installation or any potential damage to your system.
+Please note that while the software and provided links in this instruction have been tested and shown to work as intended, we cannot accept any responsibility for any issues that may arise during installation or any potential damage to your system.
 Use at your own risk.
 None of the software used in this course is available through official channels like the Microsoft Store or Mac App Store.
 Consequently you will encounter security warnings along the lines of 'the downloaded software is from an unidentified developer', or the operating system 'prevented an unrecognized app from starting'.
 To continue installation:
 - Windows --> select "More info" --> Run anyway
 - Mac --> System Preferences -> Privacy & Security -> Open anyway.